LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Controls warnings about entity, predicate, and variable names per official coding guidelines (which advise using underscores for entity and predicate names and camel case for variable names).
-Additionally, variable names should not differ only on case.
+Additionally, variable names should not differ only in case.
 Possible option values are ``warning`` and ``silent`` (the usual default due to the current limitation to ASCII names and the computational cost of the checks).